 That is all the updates for now.
 I planning on getting a 1940’s steam locomotive as my next acquisition but until then I will just be adding scenery to the layout and enjoying run trains.

 “Hi Al, just uploaded Part 6 of my re build, in this one it shows how I add lights to buildings, a few more trees, and a few tips using old fencing, and card from kits that are left over…

 Wow!
-A huge thanks to Dave and to Bob for taking the time to put his update together.
+A huge thanks to Bob for taking the time to put his HO scale track platform update together.

 I do love reading the narratives, you really do get a feel of how much someone is enjoying their layout, just like Bob!